It is helpful to know what you might expect when you meet your lawyer for the first time and what to expect during your case.

 There may be times when what you want your lawyer to do for you is not legally possible, or your lawyer may advise you against taking the action you would like to take.
 If this happens your lawyer should guide you on the best action to take.

-Make sure you understand the letters and other communications you receive from your lawyer or their firm.
-If you are unsure about anything, never be afraid to ask your lawyer to explain, or ask someone else for help.
+- Make sure you understand the letters and other communications you receive from your lawyer or their firm.

 Your lawyer may ask you to take some action, such as apply for a document or give them some paperwork.
 Be sure you understand what they want you to do.
 Let your lawyer know immediately if you are not able to do, or get, something.

 Further information about what to expect from lawyers is available on the Legal Choices website.
 The website is operated in partnership by seven legal services regulators in England and Wales.

 Content is based around common legal issues and designed to help consumers make better choices about legal issues and choosing a legal services provider, understand their rights and options and the types of legal advisers available to them.
 Legal Choices Report 2022.